ai-cfia/finesse-backend/api-test/DESIGN.md

 ### Decision

-The most promising tool we found was [**Locust**](https://github.com/locustio).
-It seamlessly integrates with Python, making it a natural choice due to its dependency availability.
-It offers several advantages, as outlined below.
+We've opted for Locust as our tool of choice.
+It's seamlessly compatible with Python, making it a natural fit due to its easy integration.
+Locust is an open-source load testing framework written in Python, designed to simulate numerous machines sending requests to a given system.
+It provides detailed insights into the system's performance and scalability.
+With its built-in UI and straightforward integration with Python scripts, Locust is user-friendly and accessible.
+It is popular and open source, with support from major tech companies such as Microsoft and Google

-However, **we decided to not use it** as its primary use case is to conduct tests with identical repeatable requests involving simultaneous users or machines and endpoints.
-Our specific testing requirements involve conducting multiple tests with different headers each time, which deviates from the tool's primary purpose of repeating the same test multiple times while adjusting user load.
-Too much modification and work would be necessary to adapt our test utility to Locust.
-Nevertheless, there is potential for future use where stress and load testing involving repeated searches may be integrated.
+However, Locust's primary purpose is to conduct ongoing tests involving multiple machines and endpoints simultaneously.
+Our specific requirement involves running the accuracy test just once.
+Nevertheless, there's potential for future integration, especially for stress and load testing scenarios that involve repeated searches.

 ### Alternatives Considered

-#### Locust

-Locust is an open-source load testing framework in Python, allowing simulation of many concurrent users making requests to a given system, and providing detailed results on the performance and scalability of that system.

-Pros

-- Python dependency
-- Built-in UI
-- Easy integration with test scripts.
-- Incorporate statistics, including median response time and request error percentage
-- Locust's versatility allows it to test any tool by allowing custom tests
-- Locust is popular and open source, with support from major tech companies such as Microsoft and Google
-- Issues are actively managed on its GitHub repository
-- Scalable, enabling easy testing of multiple scenarios with simultaneous users or machines and endpoints

-Cons

-- Designed for scalability and to repeatable requests

 #### Apache Bench (ab)